-Program Note: Composed near the end of my mother’s long descent into dementia, as witness, I sought a release of wordless expression and reflection through music. – RW (Audio is a midi realization)
+Program Note: Composed near the end of my mother’s long descent into dementia, in bearing witness to the widening gap extending beyond reach, I sought an emotional release through music – in wordless reflection and acceptance. – RW

 (Video features Géraldine Fastré, clarinette & Bruno Ispiola, violoncelle at Osmose Intermezzo concert, Centre Culturel d’Evere – l’Entrela’ Bruxelles, Belgium)

 Carmine breathes life into music with his soulful artistry and nuanced mastery.
-I am very grateful to have this demo studio recording as a work sample.
+I am very grateful to include his beautiful recording on my album.